By: Eric Legaspi

 Talk to your content team or SEO partner about entity and schema optimization.
 If they’re not doing it yet, it’s time they did.

-Need help building a semantic SEO strategy that drives revenue, not just rankings?
-We’re already doing it at scale for First Citizens Bank and a host of other brands in fashion, skincare and beyond.
+Need semantic SEO services that drive revenue, not just rankings?
+As a leading AI search agency, we’re already doing it at scale for First Citizens Bank and a host of other brands in fashion, skincare and beyond.